 The Fund may be subject to foreign taxes or foreign tax withholding on dividends, interest, and some capital gains that it receives on foreign securities.
-You may qualify for an offsetting credit or deduction under U.S. tax laws for any amount designated as your portion of a Fund's foreign tax obligations, provided that you meet certain requirements.
+If at the end of the taxable year more than 50% of the value of the Fund's assets consists of securities of foreign corporations, and the Fund makes a special election, you will generally be required to include in your income, for U.S. federal income tax purposes, your share of the qualifying foreign income taxes paid by the Fund in respect of its foreign portfolio securities.
+There is no assurance that the Fund will make this election for a taxable year, even if it is eligible to do so.
+You may qualify for an offsetting credit or deduction under U.S. tax laws for any amount designated as your portion of the Fund's foreign tax obligations, provided that you meet certain requirements.
 See your tax advisor or IRS publications for more information.

 This prospectus provides general tax information only.
 If you are investing through a tax-advantaged account, such as an IRA or an employer-sponsored retirement or savings plan, special tax rules apply.
-Please consult your tax advisor for detailed information about any tax consequences for you.
+Please consult your own tax advisor for detailed information about any tax consequences for you.